pietrofranceschi/ProcessMSI/README.md

 This function includes all the preprocessing steps for targeted MSI data used in our study.

 ## Usage
-PreprocessingMSI(filepath, filename, mzs)
+PreprocessingMSI (filepath, filename, mzs)

 ## Arguments
 ```
 filepath      Folder path for MSI data (in Analyze 7.5 format).
 filename      File name to save results.
-mzs           A vector of m/zs used to create drug, tissue, and internal standand (optional) ion peaks.
+mzs           A vector of m/zs for drug, tissue, and internal standand (optional) ion images.
               Note: In the absence of  m/z for tissue, durg m/z will be used.
 ```
 ## Depends on